How to Write a Waste Management Plan for Your Jobsite

 Waste management plans aren’t new, but in recent years they’ve become more of a necessity when planning a construction job – especially since American investors are moving to a sustainability-focused investment model.
 From 2018-2020, the number of sustainably invested assets under management grew from $12 trillion to $17.1.
 This sustainability trend is affecting all industries, including construction.

 We’ve consulted with industry experts from the Recycling Certified Institute, the National Waste and Recycling Association and The ReUse People to give you all the tips you need to write a waste management plan for your next construction job.
-We also include a free template.

 What Is a Waste Management Plan?

 A waste management plan deals with more than just waste.
 At its core, a waste management plan – also known as a WMP – is a record of materials removed from a jobsite and their byproducts.
 It lists the site materials, how much can be diverted into recycling or reused, how much is going to a landfill and where it’s going.